MaTr74/darktable-sync/README.md

 Since only file synchronization is performed, only one Darktable instance should run at a time.

+The installation is currently written and tested on (K)Ubuntu 25.04 only.

 ## Features ✨
 - 🔄 Bidirectional sync between local machines and a server
 - ⏲️ Automatic sync every 5 minutes via systemd timer